-Today, Kanye's music makes people put their phones down, tuck their beliefs away, and listen to new ideas.
-Many people have reacted negatively to Jesus is King.
+Today, Kayne's music makes people put their phones away, tuck their beliefs away, and listen to new ideas.
+Many people have reacted negatively to his album.
 They believe hip-hop artists should stick to hip-hop rather than dabling in faith.
 He has provoked them with his album, but from this, people have risen and defended his ideals: there is a place for faith in hip-hop.
 All good writing inspires these conversations.
-Whether you agree with Kanye or not, we should inspire and provoke each other with our writing.
-Writing for social change should push readers out of their comfort zones, excel new conversations, and be provocative.

-Love him or hate him, Kanye can teach us all an important lesson: your writing should get the people goin' if you want to make a change.
-Listen to Kanye, go forth, and change the world.
+Whether you agree with Kayne or not, we should inspire and provoke each other with our writing.
+Writing for a social change should push readers out of their comfort zones, should excel new conversations, and should be provocative.
+Love him or hate him, Kayne can teach us all an important lesson: your writing should get the people goin' if you want to make a change.
+Listen to Kayne, go forth, and change the world.